Forest-Economics-Goettingen/optimLanduse/README.md

 can also fall off in the optimized portfolio when compared to the current land-cover composition.

-Amounting to 0.387, the guaranteed performance of the multi-functional portfolio is considerably higher then the guaranteed performance of the current land-cover composition (0.089).
+Amounting to 0.387, the guaranteed performance of the multifunctional portfolio is considerably higher then the guaranteed performance of the current land-cover composition (0.089).
 Each of the indicators considered is thus fulfilled by at least 38.7% compared to its individual achievable level in the optimized portfolio.
-The comparison of the performances of the currently observed land-cover composition (Fig. 4) with the performances of the multi-functional portfolio (Fig.
-3) reveals that, for example, the performance of the financial stability is significantly higher in the optimized portfolio.
+The comparison of the performances of the currently observed land-cover composition (Fig. 4) with the performances of the multifunctional portfolio (Fig. 3) reveals that, for example, the performance of the financial stability is significantly higher in the optimized portfolio.
 The performance of meeting households needs and liquidity, for example, decreases significantly.
 The price to be paid for the best-possible compromise is thus a fundamentally lower performance of the both indicators that approximate the immediate economic success.
-The generally desirable multi-functional portfolio therefore does not promise immediate economic success for the farmers.
+The generally desirable multifunctional portfolio therefore does not promise immediate economic success for the farmers.

 <h3>